ygCoconut/mAP_3Dvolume/README.md

 Our tool relates on this fork of the COCO API: https://github.com/youtubevos/cocoapi

+## Important notes:
+- The tool supposes you load arrays saved as h5 files.
+Feel free to change the loadh5 function to load something else.
+- The tool assumes that the z-axis is the first axis, then x then y (i.e. gt.shape = (z, x, y), where z represents the slices of your stack).
+This should not matter in terms of map score though if you load a 3D array.
+- In our model output, each voxel has 3 score/affinity values.
+For this reason, the average instance score is calculated in a way that might not be compatible with your model output.
+Feel free to adapt the score function.

 ## Requirements:
 - You can use one of the following two commands to install the required packages:
 ```